Landon Bytheway’s Foolproof Guide to Impressing Clients

 Filmmaker Landon Bytheway

 Filmmaker and digital creator Landon Bytheway has worked with iconic brands like Amazon, LG, Hyundai, and others.
 His secret to always finding the right music for his compelling work?
-Being proactive in your search (and utilizing Musicbed’s favorites feature.)
-Keep reading to learn more about his creative process, what keeps him inspired, and why he trusts Musicbed to provide the perfect music for his work.
+Being proactive in your search (and utilizing Musicbed’s favorites feature).
+Keep reading to learn more about his creative process, what inspires him, and why he trusts Musicbed to provide the perfect music for his work.

 Musicbed: What sparked your passion for filmmaking and storytelling?

-Landon Bytheway: I was very heavily inspired by a lot of the early YouTube filmmakers like Freddie W.—Rocket Jump was his channel.
+Landon Bytheway: I was heavily inspired by many early YouTube filmmakers like Freddie W.—Rocket Jump was his channel.
 He’s one of the earlier Corridor Digital Guys, as well.
 Devon Super Tramp.
-So really in the 2015, 2014-2015 era of YouTuber filmmakers is what sparked that—a lot of heavy after-effects and stuff like that.
-The fact that you could go in and create lightsaber effects and fire and different glitch effects and whatnot on your home computer was just the most insane thing to me.
-And I think what drove me is that I could do those types of things and no one else except for a couple of people that I already knew in my school were capable of doing that.
-And so because it was such a unique skill set at the time, even though it wasn’t that long ago, I think that’s what drove me more than anything because it kind of allowed me to be different and flex my creative muscles.
-So that definitely sparked it a lot.
+The 2014-2015 era of YouTuber filmmakers is what sparked that—a lot of heavy after-effects and stuff like that.
+The fact that you could create lightsaber effects, fire, and different glitch effects and whatnot on your home computer was wild.
+What drove me is that I could do those types of things, and no one else except a couple of people that I already knew in my school were capable of doing them.
+Because it was such a unique skill set at the time, even though it wasn’t that long ago, that’s what drove me more than anything.
+It allowed me to be different and flex my creative muscles.

 What keeps you motivated and creatively inspired?